-The project provides decorative split-face block walls around the perimeters of the project and the interior walls of each lot.
+The project provides decorative split-face block walls at a height of six feet around the perimeters of the project and the interior walls of each lot, which is consistent with the city's ordinance.
 Vinyl fencing will be used to separate the primary dwelling from the ADU within each lot to create private yards for each unit within each lot.
 Retaining walls varying in height from 2.5 feet to 5 feet will be constructed along the project's west and north perimeters adjacent to the existing properties and Lots 1,2, 9, and 10.